ewhicher/matter/content/collections/pages/growth-mission.md

 typed_rows:
   -
     id: ldbr0vvs
-    text: 'How can we move from an MVP with traction, to a product with impact'
+    text: 'How can we move from an MVP with traction, to a product with impact?'
     type: row
     enabled: true
   -